eduardkb/NodeTrainingUdemy/07_NodeJsWithMySql/readme.md

     - Update book: /books/edit/:id (inside book details.
 Click List All and select a book.)
     - Delete: /books/edit/:id (inside book details.
 Click List All and select a book.)

+### Using Connection Pool

+- Connection Pool is a cache to accelerate database connections
+- Implementation
+  - created new file /db/conn.js and migrated database connection to it.
+  - imported conn with pool variable inside index.js
+  - used pool variable instead of conn

+## How to Run App

+- Execute to install:
+  - $> npm install
+- Execute to run
+  - $> npm start

 ## Pre-requisites

 - Install MySQL Database